tencentyun/intlcloud-documents/doc_new/1024_信鸽推送_TPNS/intl_en/常见问题_intl_en.md

 ### 1.1   Issue of not receiving push notifications

-Initiate push from the &quot;Official TPNS Website&quot; using the Token received.
-If push notification still cannot be received, please troubleshoot according to the following situations (please ensure that the SDK has been updated to the latest version.
-Issues that occur on older versions may be fixed on the latest version.
-If the web client encounters errors during push, please refresh the page and try again.
+Initiate push from the official TPNS website using the Token received.
+Troubleshoot the following situations if push notification is not received.
+Note: please make sure you are using the latest SDK version.
+Issues from older versions could be fixed on the latest version.
+Refresh web page if the web client has push errors.

 #### 1.1.1 Successfully registered, but unable to receive push notifications